actionhero/node-resque/README.md

 - **queue.failed** = function(start, stop, callback)
   - callback(error, failedJobs)
   - `failedJobs` is an array listing the data of the failed jobs.
-Each elemet looks like:
+Each element looks like:

 ```javascript
 { worker: 'busted-worker-3',